 Why is CFT relevant to Forensic work?– Dr Jon Taylor & Dr Sunil Lad

 CFT and sexual offending – Dr Jamie Walton & Dr Kerensa Hocken

-CFT for anger and aggression – Dr Russell Kolts
+CFT for anger and aggression – Prof Russell Kolts

 CFT with young offenders: Changeability of psychopathic traits after a 20-session individual intervention program - Prof Daniel